Covariant canonical gauge theory of gravitation for fermions: Canonical field equations

-This makes obvious that: \begin{enumerate} \item By the gauge process, the originally non-covariant partial derivatives of the spinor field are converted into the covariant derivatives via coupling to the connection $\ho\indices{_{ij\nu}}$.
+This makes obvious that: \begin{enumerate} \item By the gauge process, the originally non-covariant partial derivatives of the spinor field are converted into the covariant derivatives via coupling to the connection $\ho\indices{^i_{j\nu}}$.
 For the dynamical geometry, the (non-covariant) derivatives of the connection and tetrad are promoted to the (covariant) Riemann-Cartan curvature and torsion tensors, respectively. \item The functional dependence of the free gravity Hamiltonian $\tilde{\HCd}_{\mathrm{Gr}}$ on the momentum fields $\tilde{k}\indices{_i^{\mu\nu}}$ and $\hoc\indices{_i^{j\mu\nu}}$ must be postulated based on physical reasoning on the structure of space-time.
-The coupling to the source field $\psi,\psibar$ then determines the dynamics of the system of the fermion field and space-time. \end{enumerate} Particularly, if any of the momenta is not within the argument list of $\tilde{\HCd}_{\mathrm{Gr}}$ then it becomes a Lagrange multiplier in the action integral, and its factor is by variation set to zero.
-For example, with $\tilde{\HCd}_{\mathrm{Gr}}$ independent of $\hoc\indices{_i^{j\mu\nu}}$ gives a flat geometry as $R\indices{^i_{j\mu\nu}}=0$ follows.
-Independence of $\tilde{k}\indices{_i^{\mu\nu}}$, on the other hand, leads to $s\indices{^\xi_{\mu\nu}}=0$, i.e.\ a torsion-free space-time.
+The coupling to the source field $\psi,\psibar$ then determines the dynamics of the system of the fermion field and space-time. \end{enumerate} If in particular the free gravity Hamiltonian $\tilde{\HCd}_{\mathrm{Gr}}$ does not depend on the momentum $\tilde{k}\indices{_i^{\mu\nu}}$, then the variation of the action leads to $s\indices{^\xi_{\mu\nu}}=0$, i.e., a torsion-free space-time according to Eq.~(\ref{eq:k-deri-metr}).
+Similarly, if $\tilde{\HCd}_{\mathrm{Gr}}$ does not depend on the momentum $\hoc\indices{_i^{j\mu\nu}}$, we then describe a flat geometry as $R\indices{^i_{j\mu\nu}}=0$ follows as the corresponding field equation~(\ref{eq:omega-deri}).